hujhax/austin-improv-wiki/Late Night Time Machine.md

 ***Late Night Time Machine*** is an improvised historical talk show at [[The Institution Theater]].

 ## Summary
 The show features Teddy Hancox ([[James C. Leary]]) as a talk-show host from 1968 (aka "the golden era of late-night").
-Each show features one intriguing, real-life individual from modern-day Austin, as well as several improvisors who arrive in character as historical figures.
+Each show features improvisors who arrive in character as historical figures or celebrities from past, present, and future.
 (Via the show's "time machine".)  [[Sydney Huddleston]] appears as the show's intern/PA.

 The show also includes scripted behind-the-scenes storylines and horribly dated commercial sketches.